limboden/pygame-playground/README.txt

 button, and it actually takes you to the next level, even though you lost the level. not good.
 There should be 2 buttons, one that says restart level, and one that says, level 1 or something.

+update:
+finished just dodge game, feels pretty good right now!

+working on shooting range. right now targets spawn with a random amount of health and i can shoot them to kill them. which is pretty cool!